Tuesday, May 19, 2026

 Early spring seeds a pull of possibility.
 The Greenbrier and Moss are the only green amidst gray trees and straw grasses, but buds are forming.
 The energy is ready to burst.

 A daffodil or two have sprung open, but only in the warmest most protected spots.
 More energy ready to burst.
 Josh and I hiked Norwood Farm on Sunday.
-I spotted one patch of green-leaved trailing arbutus (Mayflower) leaves- the harbinger of blooms to come in a few weeks.
+I spotted one patch of green-leaved trailing arbutus (Mayflower) leaves- the harbinger of blooms to come.
 There is very little bird song- the soundscape was the soughing of the wind and cracks of branches creaking.

 The Moor Ponds have refilled compared to the fall.
 But the drought level for Nantucket was reduced to level 2 "significant drought" from level 3 "critical drought" just earlier this month.
 There has been 1.2 inches of precipitation in both February and March.